2021 Plant Talk 6 Temperate Wild Food Plants

 Chestnut, V. K. (1974).
 Plants Used by the Indians of Mendocino County, California (Reprint).
 Mendocino County Historical Society.

 Clarke, C. B. (1978).
 Edible and Useful Plants of California.
-Berkeley, CA: University of California Press.
+University of California Press.

 Cool, B. (2013).
 Ramps: How to Take a Leek in the Woods.
 CreateSpace Independent Publishing Platform.

 Couplan, Francois. (n.d.).
 Guia de las Plantas Silvestres Comestibles y Toxicas.

 Couplan, François.
 (1998).
 The Encyclopedia of Edible Plants of North America.
 Keats Pub.